 Turn educational innovation into tangible scholarship

-The Office of Faculty Development invites you to apply for the 2021 Scholarship of Teaching and Learning Institute (SoTL), a program designed with busy faculty members in mind who would like to explore teaching as a form of scholarly work.
+The Office for Faculty Excellence invites you to apply for the 2022 Scholarship of Teaching and Learning Institute (SoTL), a program designed with busy faculty members in mind who would like to explore teaching as a form of scholarly work.
 The SoTL Institute provides NC State faculty with skills, funding, mentorship, and support to conduct research in teaching and learning.
 Participants will learn about SoTL and discipline-based education research (DBER), as well as design and implement a research project to study teaching and learning in their course or courses.

-The SoTL 2021 theme is Crafting Educational Innovation in Difficult Times.
-Let’s reflect on the hard lessons learned during this difficult year and turn them into innovative scholarship that can be published and shared.
+The SoTL 2022 theme is New Educational Realities.
+Let’s reflect on the changes that we have made to adapt our courses during the last two years and turn them into innovative scholarship that can be published and shared.